OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-10.md

 Gamaliel son of Pedahzur was over the division of the tribe of Manasseh,

 ## Numbers 10:24
-and Abidan son of Gideoni was over the division of the tribe of Benjamin.
+and Abidan son of Gideoni led the division of the tribe of Benjamin.

 ## Numbers 10:25
 Finally, the banner of the camp of Dan, which formed the rear guard for all the camps, set out by their divisions, with Ahiezer son of Ammishaddai in command.